redhat-cop/businessautomation-cop/extras/bcgithook/README.md

 ### per-project configuration

 **bcgithook** allows for different configuration per-project.
 For this to happen a file with the same name as the project having the `.conf` suffix should be placed in the configuration directory. `default.conf` can be used as a template however only values that are different from `default.conf` need to be defined.
-For example, a project named "FormApplicationProcess" would use the `FormApplicationProcess.conf` configuration file if that file is found.
+For example, a project named "FormApplicationProcess" would use the `FormApplicationProcess.conf` configuration file if that file is found (or `formapplicationprocess.conf` depending on your git hosting conventions, please check against your case).

 > Please follow case sensitivity rules for your operating system when naming configuration files.